 Step 1: Uncover your Troublemakers.
 To uncover a Troublemaker card, turn it face-up.
-If you have any face-down Troublemaker cards, turn them face-up in any order you wish and resolve any game text that's triggered.
-If this results in you having multiple face-up Troublemakers at the same Problem, the excess Troublemaker must be dismissed (see below for details).
+If you have any face-down Troublemaker cards, uncover them in any order you wish and resolve any game text that's triggered.
+If this results in you having multiple face-up Troublemakers at the same Problem, all but one of those Troublemakers must be dismissed (that is, put into the discard pile).